 \$20 copayment for each therapy visit in a group or individual setting at any other location.

-Non-Psychiatrist visit \$0 copayment for each therepsyciait in a group of therapy visit in a group or individual setting at a CareMore Care Center.
+Non-Psychiatrist visit \$0 copayment for each therapy visit in a group or individual setting at a CareMore Care Center.

 \$20 copayment for each therapy visit in a group or individual setting at any other location.